jhl-Det/CVA-Net/README.md

 #### Training on single node

-For example, the command for training Deformable DETR on 8 GPUs is as following:
+For example, the command for training CVA-NET on 8 GPUs is as following:

 ```bash
 GPUS_PER_NODE=8 ./tools/run_dist_launch.sh 8 ./configs/configs.sh